yammerjp/gimonfu/README.md

 ### Download Articles

-Ro download new articles to `entry/` directory you can run like this:
+To download new or updated articles to `entry/` directory, you can run like this:

 ```sh
 $ gimonfu pull